IBM/openshift-workshop-was/setup/README.md

 ## Prequisite

-You will be given a URL specific to your workshop (e.g. `https://<workshop name>.mybluemix.net/`), and a lab key for the cluster assignment through email before the workshop session.
+You will be given a URL specific to your workshop (e.g. `https://<workshop name>.mybluemix.net/`), and a lab key for the cluster assignment through email before the workshop session and/or in the WebEx chat during the workshop session.

 ## Browser Requirement